Oneflow-Inc/DLPerf/README.md

 - `MxNet/`: holds the reproducible scripts and test reports for DNN models from [gluon-nlp](https://github.com/dmlc/gluon-nlp)  and [gluon-cv](https://github.com/dmlc/gluon-cv);
 - `reports`: holds rounds of DNN's benchmark test reports.

-## Summary of Latest Test Results
+## Summary of Latest Test Results(common models)

-This section maintains the summary of the latest results.
-For more and more details, please find in [reports](./reports) folder.
+This section maintains a summary of the results of the common models.For more and more details, please find in [reports](./reports) folder.

 ### Latest Test Report